CHAPTER 87. INVESTIGATIONS AND INFORMAL PROCEEDINGS

 87.52.
 Informal admonition.

-(a) General Rule.
-Upon completion of the procedures prescribed by Subchapter B (relating to review of recommended disposition of complaint), the Office of the Secretary or the Office of Disciplinary Counsel, as appropriate, shall:
+(a) General rule.
+Upon completion of the procedures prescribed by Subchapter B (relating to review of recommended disposition of complaint), the Executive Office or the Office of Disciplinary Counsel, as appropriate, shall:

 (2) Unless the disposition involves the institution of formal proceedings, notify the respondent-attorney: